barteljan/VISPER/README.md

 ### App

-The core component of your VISPER application is an instance of the[App](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols/App.html) protocol which allows you to configure your application by a [Feature](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols.html#/s:11VISPER_Core7FeatureP) which represents a distinct functionality of your app and configures all VISPER components used by it.
+The core component of your VISPER application is an instance of the [App](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols/App.html) protocol, which allows you to configure your application by a [Feature](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols.html#/s:11VISPER_Core7FeatureP) which represents a distinct functionality of your app and configures all VISPER components used by it.

-The definition of the App protocol is quite simple:
+The definition of the [App](https://rawgit.com/barteljan/VISPER/master/docs/VISPER-Core/Protocols/App.html) protocol is quite simple:

 ````swift
 public protocol App {